You are listening to the Sean Hannity Radio Show Podcast.

 Others were injured trying to evade the incoming bullets, of which there were many.

-Capitol Police, special agents, David Bailey, and Crystal Greiner raced through the bullets, and that's exactly what they did.
+Capitol Police, special agents David Bailey and Crystal Greiner raced through the bullets, and that's exactly what they did.

-They raced through the bullets.
+They raced through the bullets and immediately engaged the gunman.

 Minutes later, members of the Alexandria Police Department arrived on the scene.

-So it happened on June 14, 2017.
+So it happened on June 14, 2017, Alexandria, Virginia.

-Alexandria, Virginia, and then we learned, of course, there was a hit list out there, but the president honoring those first responders that, you know, after the shooting took place, while they were practicing for the annual congressional baseball game for charity, and including those shot, Crystal Greiner, the Capitol Police Officer.
+And then we learned, of course, there was a hit list out there, but the president honoring those first responders that, you know, after the shooting took place, while they were practicing for the annual congressional baseball game for charity, and including those shot, Crystal Greiner, the Capitol Police officer, remember, they went out right into an open middle field.

 And I have been a pistol marksman my whole life.